Are you scared or excited of forthcoming groundbreaking innovations?

 We definitely need new data from our own as well as others’ experiments and experiences to make a habit of rethinking.

-Not only you and me but every single individual should update from his or her inner and outer experiences through thinking and rethinking process.
+Every single individual should update from his or her inner and outer experiences through thinking and rethinking process.

 Recently, I also realized that being a scientist or engineer itself isn’t only a profession, it becomes more and more of a pattern of thinking.